5. The Hierophant

 – Which rules are worth rewriting and which are still wise?

-– How do ancestral or cultural influences shape your spiritual DNA, for better or worse?
+– How do ancestral or cultural influences shape your DNA, for better or worse?

 4. Let Taurus and Venus slow you down